 - 3 tablespoons of tahini

-- 3 tablespoons of labneh (or drained yogurt)
+- 3 tablespoons of labneh (or yogurt, drained for 4 hours)

 - 1/2 cup (packed)of flat-leaved parsley (leaves only)

 - 2 tablespoons of pomegranate molasses